In the UK, payday is almost feted as if it were a bank holiday.

-3. Deductions: This is the amount of any deductions that may vary from payday to payday.
+3. Deductions — This is the amount of any deductions and they may vary from payday to payday.
 These are known as variable deductions and include tax, National Insurance and pension contributions.

-Within the deductions element, there may also be an area titled fixed deductions.
-These deductions are fixed and don’t ever change from payday to payday - e.g. union fees.
+Within the deductions, there may also be an area titled fixed deductions.
+These deductions are fixed and don’t ever change from payday to payday—e.g. union fees.
 However, they do not have to be shown separately on your payslip as long as your employer provides a separate statement with these deductions once a year.

-5. Hours worked: If you are paid at an hourly rate, your payslip must show how many hours you've worked in order to receive the sum stated on the payslip.
+5. Hours worked — If you are paid at an hourly rate, your payslip must show how many hours you've worked to receive the sum stated on the payslip.
 If you receive an annual salary, then you will not see this on your payslip except in the situation where you work overtime.

 What else can you find on a payslip?

 There may well be various other bits of information displayed on your payslip; however, this is often dependent on whether or not your employer chooses to display it and/or whether you’re eligible.

 - Details such as your personal information including name and home address may be shown, as could a payroll number providing that your company uses that sort of method.
 The date on which the money is due in your account is often shown too.

 - Tax information, including the tax period and your personal tax code, is frequently present on payslips, as is your National Insurance (NI) number.

 - Information relating to student loan repayments can be present on payslips.
 HMRC will often inform employers on how to work out and deduct the correct amount from your pay.